© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Troedrhiw-drain cist is a scheduled monument protected by Cadw under reference RD214.
 View the official record →

-Cefn Troedrhiw-drain cist is a prehistoric stone burial chamber located in Radnorshire, Wales.
+Cefn Troedrhiw-drain cist is a Prehistoric cist burial located in Radnorshire, Wales, and is recorded under Cadw's Scheduled Ancient Monument designation RD214.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD214.

 Cefn Troedrhiw-drain cist dates from the prehistoric period, and is classified as a cist burial.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Troedrhiw-drain cist is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD214.